bcdev/lc-cci-toolbox/lc-user-tools/src/main/bin/common/readme.txt

 All provided scripts are available in windows (*.bat) and unix (*.sh) versions.
 The scripts need to be invoked from the command line.
 Navigate to the bin directory of the folder where you have unpacked the tools to.
 Write the command as described as follows.

-    Conversion Tool Usage (converts Tiff to NetCDF-4 files)
-    ~~~~~~~~~~~~~~~~~~~~~~~~
-        convert(.sh/.bat) -PtargetDir=<dirPath> <pathToMapTifFile|pathToConditionTifFile>

-        In case of a CCI-LC Map file the corresponding flag files must be in the same directory as the Map file.
-        They are automatically detected and added to the output NetCDF-4 file.
-        For an alternative map the corresponding QF1 and QF2 files, as well as the qualityflag3 and qualityflag4 files
-        of the original Map must be in the same directory.
-        If a condition product shall be converted the AggMean tif file must be provided as source.
-All the associated
-        variables (AggMean, Std, Status and NYearObs) are considered and integrated into the output NetCDF-4 file if
-        they reside in the same folder as the source tif file.

-        Parameter Description:
-            -PtargetDir=<dirPath>
-                Specifies the directory where the target will be written.
-If this parameter is omitted the directory
-                of the source file is used.
-The target is written as NetCDF-4 file.
-                If already a file with the same name/path exists, it will be overwritten.
-                (see "Output File Naming Convention" )

     Aggregation Tool Usage
     ~~~~~~~~~~~~~~~~~~~~~~